Quicr/quicr-protocol-spec/moq-arch.md

 # QuicR architecture

-A typical media delivery achitecture based on QuicR enables delivery tree allowing :
+A typical media delivery architecture based on QuicR enables delivery tree allowing :

 - Publishing entities to publish named data
 - Subscribers to express interest in the named objects
 - Delivery tree made up of one or more Relays to allow the flow of the named objects.

-In the following subsections, 2 common QuicR delivery tree archiectures are non-normatively discussed
+In the following subsections, 2 common QuicR delivery tree architectures are non-normatively discussed

 ## QuicR Delivery Network Architecture with Origin as the only Relay Function.